This page was last updated on 16 December, 2021.

 Detailed Travel Advisory

-– a negative COVID-19 antigen or PCR test taken at most 3 days before departure from the first embarkation point; or
+– a negative COVID-19 antigen or PCR test taken at most 3 days before arrival.
+The test result must be based on nasopharyngeal swab; or

-– a COVID-19 vaccination certificate showing that they were fully vaccinated at least 2 weeks before departure.
+– a printed COVID-19 vaccination certificate showing that they were fully vaccinated at least 15 days before departure.

 – This does not apply to passengers younger than 10 years.